tysonmote/jsonget/README.md

 corn
 ```

-And entire JSON objects and arrays can be returned as JSON:
+And JSON objects and arrays are returned as JSON:

 ```bash
 % cat my.json | jsonget bar